MicrosoftDocs/win32/desktop-src/SecCrypto/using-signtool-to-sign-a-file.md

 ---
-Description: 'Explains how to use SignTool to sign a file.' ms.assetid: 'fa8ee4d3-8927-4f7d-a09e-dbcf75a164d3'
+Description: Explains how to use SignTool to sign a file. ms.assetid: fa8ee4d3-8927-4f7d-a09e-dbcf75a164d3
-title: Using SignTool to Sign a File
+title: Using SignTool to Sign a File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using SignTool to Sign a File